denchiklut/midnext/README.md

 ## Sharing Data

-To share data between multiple middleware, use the request.data property.
+To share data between multiple middleware, u can add custom properties the request or response objects.
 This enables storing various types of data, including functions, for later use in the middleware chain.

 ```typescript